SaahilParmar/CS50P/Problem Set 4/professor/README.md

 * Note that you can raise an exception like ValueError with code like: raise ValueError
-* Note that the random module comes with quite a few functions, per - docs.python.org/3/library/random.html.
+* Note that the random module comes with quite a few functions, per - [docs.python.org/3/library/random.html](https://docs.python.org/3/library/random.html).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir professor

+to make a folder called professor in your codespace.
+Then execute

+$ cd professor

+to change directories into that folder.
+You should now see your terminal prompt as professor/ $.
+You can now execute

+$ code professor.py

+to make a file called professor.py where you’ll write your program.

 # How to Test